Isaac-J-Roebke/Parallel_Matrix_Vector_Multiplication/README.md

 Follow these steps:

-1. Create your appropriately named repo on Gitlab.
+1. Create your appropriately named repo.

 2. On your local computer:
     - if using SSH, run  `git clone -b main --single-branch git@github.com:Isaac-J-Roebke/Parallel_Matrix_Vector_Multiplication.git`.